 Research has shown that high-performing organizations view "enabling employees to do their best work" as the true purpose and objective of performance management.
 When this is done well, organizations see a 23% increase in company-wide satisfaction with their performance management processes.
 It’s for this reason that many organizations are rebranding performance management as “performance development.”

-In the past, the role of managers was to be a “boss” or a “command and control” style of leader.
+In the past, the role of managers was to be a “boss” or a “command and control” style of leadership.
 This style clashes with today’s modern workforce and has been replaced by the manager-as-a-coach or manager-as-a-mentor model.
 In fact, research from the analytics firm Gartner found that employees who report to managers who are good coaches are 40% more engaged and demonstrate 38% more discretionary effort at work.

 For that reason, developmental coaching and feedback should be a frequent, expected part of conversations.
 They should happen not just between managers and direct reports but also between peers and other leaders.
 In a 2018 study by the Institute for Corporate Productivity, researchers explored data from 234 organizations to understand better which performance management practices drive business impact.
 They found that creating a culture of feedback was the most critical driver of positive organizational and financial outcomes.